-Three names dominate the payroll services conversation: Gusto, ADP, and Paychex.
+Three names dominate payroll services for small businesses: Gusto, ADP, and Paychex.
 For the full lineup of options, see our best payroll services guide.
 For managing the broader financial picture, explore accounting software that integrates with payroll.
-Gusto leads with modern design and small business focus.
+Gusto leads with modern design and a small business focus.
 ADP brings enterprise reliability and global scale.
-Paychex offers the most comprehensive HR services alongside payroll.
+Paychex offers the most comprehensive HR services of the three.
 For managing customer relationships alongside payroll, explore the best CRM for small business.
-This comparison covers pricing, features, scalability, and support to help you choose.
+This comparison covers pricing, features, scalability, and support.

 | Feature | Gusto | ADP Run | Paychex |